‘Overwatch’ News: Fans Dig For More Clues As Blizzard Teases April 11 Announcement

 — Overwatch (@PlayOverwatch) April 3, 2017

-According to from Polygon, the mysterious post that appeared “at the top of the hour” on Twitter brought fans of the game in a flurry of speculations and investigation as to what really is happening on April 11.
+According to a report from Polygon, the mysterious post that appeared “at the top of the hour” on Twitter brought fans of the game a flurry of speculations and investigation as to what really is happening on April 11.

 Analyzing the clip, Overwatch news from Express UK noted that all ability icons of seven heroes in the game can be seen in the video together with a reference to King’s Row as shown in the message below.